 Module D provides the student with the theory and hands-on skills involved in providing advanced patient and home health care.
+This module examines the musculoskeletal system.
 Students will acquire the skills to determine and discuss therapeutic diets, examine various methods to control infections, identify the components and functions of body mechanics, and simulate caring for the client/patient in the home care setting.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 40
+Prerequisite: HCIN Lecture Hours: 40 Lab Hours: 40